ArchishaChatterjee/CDS_Loops_Exp6/README.md

-# Loops in C++
+# Lab Manual: Loops in C++ with Example Programs

 ## Aim
-- To study and implement different types of loops in C++.
+- To study and implement loops in C++.
-- To understand how loops help in executing repetitive tasks efficiently.
+- To apply loops in solving simple problems such as printing patterns, calculating averages, and repeating output.

 ## Apparatus
 - Programiz Online Compiler or Visual Studio (VS)